Introduction to Thread Life Cycle in Java

 2. Runnable: After a recently born thread can begin, the thread turns into runnable.
 A thread with this state is considered performing their process.

 3. Waiting: Occasionally, a thread transition towards the waiting around the state even though the thread is waiting for another thread to execute an activity.
-A thread transitions returning to the runnable state only if an additional thread indicator the waiting thread to keep performing.
+A thread transition to the runnable state only if an additional thread indicates the waiting thread to keep performing.

 4. Timed Waiting: A runnable thread cans easily the particular timed waiting for the state to get a specific interval of the time.
 A thread with this state transitions returning to the runnable state once that point interval expires or if the event it truly is awaiting happens.